mattscilipoti/presentations/developing_on_docker.md

 ### Tips

+- Use the install instructions on the Docker website.
+NOT homebrew, for now.
 - Don't get hung up on which OS will the base for each Container (Ubuntu, Ubuntu LTS, debian:wheezy, ruby:2.3.1, ruby-slim, alpine)
 - If you have good seed data (for dev, demos, maybe testing) you can drop and recreate the postgresql container quickly and easily.
 - Remove an image via `$ docker rmi <image-id_or_name>`